kthpanor/vlxman/_sources/docs/refstate.md

 ...
 @end
 ```
-[Download](../input_files/tempo-roscf.inp) the input file to perfom a restricted open-shell calculation for the tempo molecule at the B3LYP/6-31+G* level of theory.
+Download a [text format](../input_files/tempo-roscf.inp) or [Python script](../input_files/tempo-roscf.py) type of input file to perfom a restricted open-shell calculation for the tempo molecule at the B3LYP/6-31+G* level of theory.

 ```{image} ../images/tempo.png
 :alt: cover